Athletic Training M.S.

 Following the completion of the program, Northwestern graduates will be prepared to sit for the Board of Certification (BOC) exam to become certified athletic trainers.

-Applications open June 27, 2019.
+Applications are open.
 See how to apply and prerequisites.

 All application materials are due April 1, 2020.